hasura/ndc-sdk-go/README.md

 The NDC spec types are borrowed from ndc-sdk-typescript that are generated from the NDC Spec Rust types.
 Then the Go types are generated from that JSON Schema document into `./schema/schema.generated.go`.

-In order to regenerate the types, run
+In order to regenerate the types, download the json schema and run:

 ```
 > cd typegen && ./regenerate-schema.sh